 The fund’s strategy includes utilizing a fundamentally-driven way of investing to come up with its investment decisions, also known as “bottom-up investing”.
 Unlike top-down investing, which suggests studying the bigger picture of economic factors to make investment decisions, bottom-up investing involves looking at the company-specific fundamentals.

 The fund’s philosophy stands in holding its investments ordinarily for three years, though its higher-conviction investments can be seen held for longer.
 Additionally, Baker Bros. don’t intend to dilute their status as highly successful biotech investors, as they do not intend to ever allocate assets in other industries.
-Still, some minor stakes in the industrials sector had been reported in the past.
+Still, some minor stakes in the industrial sector had been reported in the past.

 Finally, the two brothers don’t believe in diversifying the fund’s portfolio.
 Instead, they emphasize that focusing on specific companies, which they can analyze and understand deeply and place concentrated positions in their securities, can generate superior returns over the long term.